yazz/VisualJS/README.md

 Yazz may be for you if you can answer 'yes' to the following:

-1. You want a batteries included opinionated web framework like Rails or Meteor
-2. You believe that Clojurescript is cool
+1. You want a simple way to build a database and share it with others
-3. The Postgres database and SQL is a good match for your problem domain
+2. The Postgres database and SQL is a good match for your problem domain